White House says Trump position unchanged as Syria withdrawal plans slow

 On Sunday, White House national security adviser John Bolton added a new condition to the U.S. withdrawal from Syria, saying Turkey must agree to protect the United States’ Kurdish allies.

-Trump reiterated on Sunday that the United States would be pulling its troops out of Syria but suggested the move might not happen soon.
+Trump reiterated on Sunday that the United States would pull its troops out of Syria but suggested the move might not happen soon.

 Secretary of State Mike Pompeo told CNBC on Monday that the Syria drawdown is a “change of tactics” but reiterated that it does not alter the U.S. commitment to defeat Islamic State and counter Iran’s influence in the region.

-Islamic State has been beaten back from large areas of territory it once controlled in Syria but Trump’s announcement of a U.S. pullout left many questions open, including whether Kurdish fighters who had been operating in northern Syria alongside U.S. forces would now be attacked by their long-time enemy, Turkey.
+Islamic State has been beaten back from large areas of territory it once controlled in Syria.
+But Trump’s announcement of a U.S. pullout left many questions open, including whether Kurdish fighters who had been operating in northern Syria alongside U.S. forces would be attacked by their long-time enemy, Turkey.

 Allies were also concerned that the withdrawal could leave the United States with few options to prevent a resurgence of Islamic State.

-As to whether Turkish President Recep Tayyip Erdogan could be trusted not to turn on America’s Kurdish allies in Syria, Pompeo said “Erdogan made a commitment to President Trump.”
+As to whether Turkish President Recep Tayyip Erdogan could be trusted not to turn on America’s Kurdish allies in Syria, Pompeo said “Erdogan made a commitment to President Trump” that those who fought with U.S. troops against Islamic State would be protected.

+He told CNBC that Bolton was visiting Turkey this week “to have a conversation with the Turks about how they will effectuate that in light of the U.S. withdrawal.”

 On Dec.
 19, the day he first announced the pullout, Trump said in a video message, referring to the U.S. troops, “They’re all coming back and they’re coming back now.
 We won.”